 Do you have certain apps that you always open as soon as you restart or log in to your Mac?
-If so, it might be a good idea to make those apps auto-start upon logging in to OS X. Thankfully, it’s very easy to add and remove auto-start items using OS X’s System Preferences.
+If so, it might be a good idea to make those apps auto-start upon logging in to your Mac.
+Thankfully, it’s very easy to add and remove auto-start items using System Preferences.

-Why would you want to automatically launch apps one starting your Mac?
+Why would you want to automatically launch apps on starting your Mac?

 Every morning when I boot my Mac, I always go through the routine of launching the same apps.
 In my case, Safari, Mail, Tweetbot, Slack and the Messages app.
 Over the course of a year, this probably amounts to several minutes just spent launching the exact same apps every single day.
 It doesn’t make sense to not automate this.

 By setting your Mac to automatically launch your most used applications, you’re just saving time.
 That is the main benefit.

-How to set applications to automatically launch at startup
+How to set applications to automatically launch at boot up

 To make an app launch automatically on your Mac, simply do the following: